 Hello, thanks for dropping in to find out about repair at Ilkley Thingery.

 Repair @ Ilkley Thingery launched on International Repair Day 2023 (Saturday, 21 October).
 We initially offered textile repairs (e.g., clothes, bags, bedding, toys).
-We now offer textile and electrical (for small and medium size electrical portable Things) repairs to all Ilkley Thingery members.
-In the near future, we might also offer repairs for bikes and possibly small pieces of furniture too.
+We now offer electrical (for small and medium size electrical portable Things) repairs to all Ilkley Thingery members.
+We also offer repairs for bikes, and small pieces such as sewing boxes and other objects too.

 Claire Carlisle published a good read in the Ethical Consumer magazine in April this year: Upcycling, repairing & second-hand clothing | Ethical Consumer.
 By using our clothes longer, through repair or recycling, we can make environmental savings - if we buy fewer new Things too.